 $750 payments and eligibility

-The $750 payments apply to those receiving any of the following welfare:
+The first $750 payment applies to those receiving any of the following welfare:

 - Newstart (JobSeeker)

 - Carer's Allowance

 The first $750 will start flowing through from the Australian Tax Office to nominated bank accounts via MyGov from 31 March for the first payment, with most landing in bank accounts by 17 April.